 In 2019, Leuba was featured in the special project Focus in the Eyes at Art Basel’s VIP Lounge.
-In fall 2019, her work will be included in the group exhibition The New Black Vanguard at Aperture in New York.
+In that same year, her work was included in the group exhibition The New Black Vanguard at Aperture in New York.

 Leuba was commissioned by Nike to create the Nigerian campaign for the 2018 FIFA World Cup, and she was commissioned by The New Yorker to create a photographic series with emerging Afrobeats musicians in Lagos in 2018.
 She has produced fashion campaigns for Christian Lacroix, Edun, and La Prairie.
 She also collaborated with Dior to create two Lady Dior art bags.